esmil/gd32vf103inator/README.md

 easy to program the [GD32VF103][gigadevice] RISC-V microcontroller from GigaDevice.
 It is already supported in [PlatformIO][platformio] and ArduinoIDE is underway, but sometimes it's nice to just use your favourite editor and make.
-This is exactly where this project will help you do.
+This is exactly what this project will help you do.

 The [user manual][usermanual] and [datasheet][datasheet] for the chip as available from [here][datasheets].